MicrosoftDocs/Viva/Viva/glint/setup/benchmarks.md

 ## Considerations for updating benchmarks

-Updated benchmarks provide additional comparisons by standard segments, such as country or industry, and by added items that may be part of a customer’s survey feedback.
+Updated benchmarks provide comparisons by standard segments, such as country or industry, and by added items that may be part of a customer’s survey feedback.
 Comparison trends provide valuable insights unavailable in Viva Glint benchmarks.
 For example, newly benchmarked diversity and inclusion items can help customers interpret the effectiveness of internal programs.

 > [!NOTE]
 > Deploying new benchmarks will retroactively impact customer reports, action plans, etc. for past surveys.
-It is beneficial to adopt the latest benchmark suite available, but a change in benchmark should be accompanied by a thorough internal communications approach.
+It's beneficial to adopt the latest benchmark suite available; always announce a change in benchmark with a thorough internal communications.

 ## Survey item edits that affect benchmark comparison

-Viva Glint has done extensive research to identify the most reliable and valid items linked to survey goals, and our benchmarks are created using the exact text from these items.
+Viva Glint extensive research is used to identify the most reliable and valid items linked to survey goals.
+Our benchmarks are created using the exact text from these items.
 Even a slight change to a question or statement can alter the meaning enough to invalidate a comparison to the benchmark.

 > [!TIP]
 > Ensure alignment to the standard Viva Glint item text so benchmarks are truly an apples-to-apples comparison.
 There may be cases where slight edits don't alter the meaning and the item still applies to the benchmark.
 In cases where major edits alter the item's meaning, Viva Glint doesn't recommend using a standard benchmarked item.
 Instead, create a copy and treat it as a custom item.
 While losing a benchmark might seem like a disadvantage, using items that are most relevant to your organizational needs and measuring progress over time are more impactful.